Jobs and Talent — 8 min

 You may find new avenues to explore for your business or discover technological advances you haven’t yet taken advantage of.

-Your employees will get to explore new locations, foods, music, and customs, too.
+Your employees will get to explore new locations, foods, music, and customs.
 Some may even decide to learn the regional language.

-Now that you know some of the benefits of globalization, let’s address some of its challenges.
+Now that you know some of the benefits of globalization, let’s address some disadvantages.

-The only way you can avoid the risk of a permanent establishment in a country is by knowing the law and legislation.
+The only way you can avoid the risk of a permanent establishment in a country is by knowing the laws and legislation.

 As a tax classification, permanent establishment could lead to significant costs if you don’t understand the risks.
 Our guide to permanent establishment risk can help you learn more.

-Protecting your IP in every country where you have employees is challenging.
+It is challenging to protect your IP in every country where you have employees.
 Some global employment providers may even pass your IP to their partners.

 No matter where you hire, make sure your IP stays protected.

-As experts in international employment law, we created Remote IP Guard to guarantee the maximum protection for your IP abroad.
+As an expert in international employment law, Remote created IP Guard to guarantee the maximum protection for your IP abroad.

-If you plan to engage in international trade of products or goods, you will want to look into tariffs and export fees.
+If you plan to engage in international trade of products or goods, you should consider tariffs and export fees.

-Each country has different tariffs and fees for international shipments that may affect a company’s bottom line.
+Each country has different tariffs and fees for international shipments, which affect a company’s bottom line.
 The United States currently has free trade agreements (FTAs) with over 20 countries.

-Some countries assess higher fees than others, so you’ll want to be sure you have this information before you ship internationally.
+Some countries assess higher fees than others, so be sure to have this information before you ship internationally.

 Another challenge of globalization is the costs involved with establishing your business in a different country.